 “We are thrilled to have Elizabeth join us as we create a space for incarcerated writers and others who know the system from the inside out to take the power of journalism into their own hands, to learn the craft of journalistic storytelling and to share stories of life behind bars,” said Yukari Kane, Co-Founder of Prison Journalism Project.

-Share will lend her considerable expertise to Prison Journalism Project’s growing and complementary advisory board, which comprises leading figures working across journalism, academia and the criminal justice system.
+Share will lend her considerable expertise to Prison Journalism Project’s growing and complementary advisory board, which comprises leading figures working across journalism, academia and the criminal legal system.
 The board of advisors is chaired by Bill Keller, the founding Editor-in-Chief of The Marshall Project.

 Prison Journalism Project was founded to unleash the enormous power of journalism to help incarcerated writers and those in communities affected by incarceration contribute their voices to the public conversation about justice and imprisonment in our society.
 Since its launch in Spring 2020, the organization has published nearly 900 stories from almost 350 writers in 33 states, Canada and the United Kingdom.